 Uninsured/Underinsured Motorist Coverage

 Use your phone to snap photos of your injuries, vehicle damage, and the accident scene.
-If anyone else was injured or suffered property damage, get pictures of that too.
+If anyone else was injured or suffered property damage, get pictures of that, too.

-- Another person who was involved in the accident
+- Another person involved in the accident

 - Another driver who saw what happened

-Call a Car Accident Attorney
+Contact a Georgia Car Accident Attorney